mne-tools/mne-python/README.rst

 Documentation
 ^^^^^^^^^^^^^

-Documentation for MNE-Python is available at
+Documentation for MNE-Python is available at the
 `MNE homepage <http://mne-tools.github.io/>`_.